ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

 > If you don't make mistakes, you’re not working on hard enough problems.
 And that’s a big mistake – Frank Wilczek - Nobel Prize in Physics 2004

-The antifragile system uses error for improvement.  **Using mistakes for progress is a paradox**.
+The antifragile system uses error for improvement.  **Using mistakes for progress is a fascinating paradox**.
 Examples of antifragile systems include business, evolutionary learning, biological evolution, training neural networks and also learning data science.

-I've made many mistakes while learning, working in and teaching data science.
+I've made many mistakes while learning, working and teaching data science.
 I see those same mistakes made by my students at [Data Science Retreat](https://datascienceretreat.com).

 Patterns exist in the mistakes made learning data science - hopefully sharing them will help you to only make them once.
 But do make them - the mistake is useful for progress.

 ## Not plotting the target

-Data scientists use supervised machine learning for predicting a target from features.
+Data scientists use supervised machine learning to predict a target from features.

-The target can be either a number (regression) or a type (classification), and is a prediction that can be used to make business decisions with.
+This target can be either a number (regression) or a type (classification), and is a prediction that can be used to optimize business decisions.

 Understanding the **distribution of your target** is a key step in data exploration, and will inform many decisions the data scientist makes in the future about what techniques to use.